mgacesa66/O-CO2_cross-sections/README.md

-# O-CO2_cross-sections
+# O-CO2_cross-sections - data only
-Raw data and codes used in M. Gacesa, R. J. Lillis, and K. J. Zahnle, "O(3P)+CO2 scattering cross sections at superthermal collision energies for planetary aeronomy" (submitted to J. Geophys.
-Res.
-Planets, 2019) publication.
+Raw data and codes used in M. Gacesa, R. J. Lillis, and K. J. Zahnle, "O(3P)+CO2 scattering cross sections at superthermal collision energies for planetary aeronomy" (https://arxiv.org/abs/1906.11368) publication.

-These files are distributed under GNU General Public License v3.0 and include NO liability or warranty of any kind.
+The files are distributed under GNU General Public License v3.0 and include NO liability or warranty of any kind.
 No support is provided by the authors.
-We cannot promise (but we may try!) to answer any questions related to this dataset nor to prepare different products for you.
+We cannot promise (but we may try!) to answer any questions related to this dataset nor to prepare different data products for you.

 Please cite this work as:
 Marko Gacesa, Lillis, Robert J., & Zahnle, Kevin J. (2019).
 O(3P)+CO_2 scattering cross sections at superthermal collision energies for planetary aeronomy: Raw data pre-release (Version v0.9-beta) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.3256699